 What is the weather like in the Outer Banks in the summer?

 Summers in the Outer Banks are hot and humid, with average temperatures in the 80s and 90s Fahrenheit.
 Be prepared for sunny skies and plenty of sunshine.
-(See Also: Coorg Time to Visit – Best Season)
+(See Also: What’s The Best Time Of Year To Visit South Africa – Ultimate Guide)

 Is the water warm enough to swim in the Outer Banks in the spring?